pyroutes/pyroutes.github.com/_sphinx/deployment/apache.rst

 production.  it will grind your page to a stop.

-If ``WSGIScriptAlias`` is set to a different path, e.g. ``/projects/wiki``, Redirect responses are made relative to this path.
+If ``WSGIScriptAlias`` is set to a different path, e.g. ``/projects/wiki``, Redirect responses starting with a slash are made relative to this path.

 That should be about it, and your project should be running smoothly behind apache.